Wilfrid Kaptoum

-Wilfrid Jaures Kaptoum (born 7 July 1996) is a Cameroonian professional footballer who plays as a central midfielder for Spanish club Gimnàstic de Tarragona.
+Wilfrid Jaures Kaptoum (born 7 July 1996) is a Cameroonian professional footballer who plays as a central midfielder for Primera Federación club Cacereño.

 Club career

 Barcelona

 Born in Douala, Kaptoum joined FC Barcelona's youth ranks in 2008, aged 12, after a stint in Samuel Eto'o's foundation.
 He was subsequently loaned to neighbouring UE Sant Andreu, and in June 2014 was promoted to the reserves in Segunda División.

 Kaptoum played his first match as a professional on 23 August 2014, starting in a 2–0 away loss against CA Osasuna.
 He scored his first goal on 19 October, netting the second in a 4–1 home win against AD Alcorcón.
 On 28 October 2015, Kaptoum made his debut for Barcelona's first team, starting in a goalless draw away to CF Villanovense in that season's Copa del Rey.

 Kaptoum's first appearance in the UEFA Champions League came on 9 December 2015, in a 1–1 draw away to Leverkusen.
 In another 1–1 draw game against Valencia CF on 10 February 2016, he scored his debut goal for the first team 2 minutes after coming in as a substitute in the second leg of Copa del Rey semifinals.
 His goal also served to extend FC Barcelona's unbeaten run to 29 games, breaking the previous record of 28 games set under Pep Guardiola in the 2010–11 season.

 Kaptoum sustained a knee injury which kept him out of action for five months.
 He returned to fitness in December 2017.
 On 29 January 2018, he agreed to terminate his contract with Barcelona.